 The National Disability Rights Network (NDRN) writes to thank you for introducing the Supporting Children with Disabilities during COVID-19 Act.
 This legislation will provide critical funding for the Individuals with Disabilities Education Act (IDEA) as approximately 124,000 schools across the United States which serve the 7,000,000 students served under the IDEA begin to look towards and implement school reopening policies and activities while also implementing public health protocols and ensuring the safety of all children and students.

-NDRN is a voluntary membership organization of Protection and Advocacy (P&A agencies that are a nationwide network of congressionally mandated, cross disability rights organizations operating in every state in the United States, the District of Columbia, Puerto Rico, and the U.S. Territories (American Samoa, Guam, Northern Mariana Islands, and the U.S. Virgin Islands).
+NDRN is a voluntary membership organization of Protection and Advocacy (P&A) agencies that are a nationwide network of congressionally mandated, cross disability rights organizations operating in every state in the United States, the District of Columbia, Puerto Rico, and the U.S. Territories (American Samoa, Guam, Northern Mariana Islands, and the U.S. Virgin Islands).
 There is also a P&A affiliated with the Native American Consortium, which includes the Hopi, Navajo and San Juan Southern Paiute Nations in the Four Corners region of the Southwest.
 The P&A Network has the authority to provide legally based advocacy services and legal representation to all people with disabilities.
 P&As pursue legal, administrative, and other appropriate remedies under all applicable federal and state laws to protect and advocate for the rights of individuals with disabilities.
 Collectively, these programs make the P&A Network the largest provider of legally based advocacy services to people with disabilities in the United States.
 Education cases comprise a significant percentage of the P&A caseload.

 The need for dedicated IDEA funding related to COVID-10 is critical and cannot be overstated.
 The IDEA guarantees students with disabilities a free and appropriate public education and individualized education and services outlined in a child’s Individualized Family Support Plan or a student’s Individualized Education Program.
 During the unprecedented nationwide school closures due to COVID-19, students served under the IDEA have been disproportionally impacted as the delivery of education and related services moved to distance learning.